veracity/veracity-documentation/sections/identity/authentication/api.md

 When validating the token:
 1. Conform to [current best practice for OAuth token validation](https://auth0.com/docs/tokens/guides/access-token/validate-access-token#json-web-token-jwt-access-tokens).
-2. Validate the signature of the token using the relevant JSON Web Token key.
+2. Validate the token's signature using the relevant JSON Web Token key.
 For a list of public key signatures, see the `jwks_uri` endpoint in the metadata.
 3. Optionally, [read more about validating the signature](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#validating-the-signature).

 This lets you confirm that the token: